ironrule/se_project_react/README.md

 The first phase of the project is creating the main site and adding popup functionality for adding additional garments and viewing the existing garments.
 The basic layout of the site will be completed by the end of this phase.
 The Weather API will also be functional.

+The second phase includes adding the functionality for each of the popups, and the ability to add and delete clothing items.

 **Development and Technologies**

 This project is being developed using HTML, CSS, Javascript, and React.
 Vite is being used to create the project basis, and React modules are being added to the main site entrypoint.
 The site incorporates custom fonts to match the design specification.